Programmer25X/CSGO2-Inspired-Environment/README.md

 - [**Wild Things Shop Front**](https://www.pexels.com/photo/exterior-of-local-shop-in-city-in-daytime-6016926/) — By **Erik Mclean**, licensed under [**Pexels License**](https://www.pexels.com/license/)

 ## Reflection
-This was my first larger-scaled 3D FPS environment project in *Unity*.
-Working on this project gave me valuable practical insight into how crucial *gameplay mechanics*, *player audience* and *atmosphere* are when designing and creating a level.
-Furthermore, when designing and creating the environment I built more confidence in using *Unity* and *Blender*, whilst also reinforcing my understanding of how important testing and iteration are when designing a product.
-I have since used these skills to work on other projects, some of which are more complex, such as ***The Departed***.
+This was my first larger-scaled 3D FPS environment project in Unity.
+Working on this project gave me valuable practical insight into how crucial gameplay mechanics, player audience, elevation, flow and atmosphere are when designing and creating a level.
+Furthermore, when designing and creating the environment I built more confidence in using Unity and Blender.
+Additionall, I was also able to reinforce my understanding of how important planning, testing and iteration are when designing a product.
+I have since used these skills to work on other projects, some of which are more complex, such as [The Departed](https://github.com/Programmer25X/The-Departed).